-- Have sunscreen readily available and visible for people heading outdoors – especially if they work outside and/or you’re promoting lunchtime walking groups, walking meetings, walking to external meetings, etc, as ways to sit less and move more.
+- Have sunscreen readily available (SPF50+ is best) and visible for people heading outdoors – especially if they work outside and/or you’re promoting lunchtime walking groups, walking meetings, walking to external meetings, etc, as ways to sit less and move more.

 - Ensure shade is available if possible, and if renovating or building a workplace, consider shade an important element in your design.

 - Use window films or consider installing blinds on windows that get a lot of direct sun.
 Move dedicated desks away from these windows where practical.

 - Remind workers who drive often to drive with their windows up, with their fan and/or air conditioning on, as the glass may screen some of the UV but not all.

 - Put up posters and other resources about the need to be SunSmart, educating workers on “Slip, Slop, Slap and Wrap” SunSmart messages.